PrashantMangukiya/SwiftCoreImageFilter/README.md

-## Note: Source code not in working state yet.
-Please check back soon for more commit.

 # Swift Core Image Filter
 Sample application shows how to use ``Core Image Filter`` within Swift 2, Xcode 7, iOS 9 application.